nearform/titus/docs/developers/packages/titus-frontend/README.md

 * [Jest] and [Enzyme] test tools
 * [ESLint] code linter
 * [Prettier] code format with [Standard] preset

-# Introduction

-What you implement with Titus frontend is your choice, we provide you with an unopiniated, working shell.
-We provide what is common in our projects.

-There is scope for you to add, customise or even replace features.

 ### Organisation
 Titus frontend is structured as follows: